Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Floer theory on toric surfaces

-Choose a connected component of $h^{-1}(H)$.
-We obtain a new object $h': T'\to M_\R$ by removing every edge and vertex of $h$ that does not intersect our chosen component of $h^{-1}(H)$ and modifying the map so that it maps the newly unbounded edges onto rays.
-By our connectedness assumption, $T'$ a tree.
+We define the map $h': \mathcal{T}'\to M_\R$ so that $h'$ agrees with $h$ on $\mathcal{T}''$ and agrees with $h$ on every edge of $\mathcal{T}'$ that was unbounded in $\mathcal{T}$.
+Finally, we define $h'$ so that it maps the remaining edges, which are bounded in $\mathcal{T}$ but unbounded in $\mathcal{T}'$, to rays in the same direction as the line segments they were sent to by $h$.
 This new object $h'$ is like a tropical curve with all vertices contained in $H$, except its unbounded edges that are not contained in $H$ may be in non-toric directions, since their directions may have been inherited from bounded edges of $h$.
-This can be understood as a tropical curve of degree $\Delta$ in some toric blowup of $Y$.
-We let $q_1,\hdots, q_m$ be points in the complement of $H$ lying on unbounded edges of $h'$.
-Let $\mathcal{M}$ be the moduli space of these tropical curves of degree $\Delta$ with image covering all points $q_1,\hdots, q_m$.
-Note that each such tropical curve has $m+\ell$ unbounded edges.
-By a standard argument, we find that the dimension of each connected component of $\mathcal{M}$ is $\ell - 1$.
-This then gives us an $\ell-1$ dimensional family of generalized Maslov index 2 discs relative to the original point constraints.
-Since $\ell$ in the case of $h'$ is precisely the number of unbounded edges with image entirely contained in $H$, we have the desired result. \end{proof}
+This can be understood as a tropical curve in some toric blowup of $Y$.
+Let $\Delta$ be the degree of this tropical curve $h'$.